Ski in Bretton Woods, United States

 Popular family ski centre with loyal following.
 Lovely long tree-lined trails with excellent lift infrastructure and a first-rate base lodge with integral ski shop.
 Separate nursery ski area, well organised ski rental facilities and car parking.
 Friendly staff.
 Night skiing on four trails served by two lifts on Friday, Saturday and holiday period evenings.
 Added West Mountain area for 1999 - 2000 season with new quad chair and expanded on Mount Stickney for 2001 to make the resort one of the largest ski areas in New Hampshire.

-Bretton Woods Ski Facts
+Bretton Woods Ski Area

 |100km||Cross Country Pistes|

-The American ski resort of Bretton Woods has direct access to 64 individual pistes, served by 8 ski lifts.
+The American Ski Resort of Bretton Woods has direct access to 64 individual pistes, served by 8 ski lifts.

 The skiing is at relatively low altitude, so snow cover can be variable.